javiercejudo/modelico/README.md

 ## ES5 classes

-To support legacy browsers without transpiling, Modelico can be used with ES5-style classes.
+To support legacy browsers without transpiling, Modélico can be used with ES5-style classes.
 In the case of our `Animal` class:

 ```js